 Village greens and common land

-Essex County Council can provide a copy of the register for a particular village green or common land unit for a fee of £10.
-However, we require the unit number in order to process the request
+We can provide a copy of the register for a particular village green or common land unit for a fee of £10.
+However, we require the unit number to process the request.

-If the unit number is not known, you should contact your local borough or district council and ask for their local search section to find out how to make an appropriate search.
-They will advise you on the forms and the fees required.
-A search will identify if a specified plot of land is part of or adjacent to one of the registered units.
+If the unit number is not known, you should contact your local borough or district council and ask for their Land Charges department to find out how to make an appropriate search.
+They will advise on the forms and fees required.
+Common Land and Town and Village Green searches are dealt with under Con29 Question 22 (Optional Enquiries of the Local Authority).

 Essex Legal Services

 View the register in person

 If you’d like to check the register of common land and village greens in person, you can make an appointment with us to do so.
 This is free of charge and can be done between 10am and 4pm, Monday to Friday.
 Please request an appointment using the Environmental Law and Property Team contact details above.

 You can apply to amend the register of common land and village greens.
 Depending on the amendment, a fee may be charged.

 To find out how to apply, see the government's Common land: guidance for commons registration authorities and applicants.
 This includes guidance for members of the public wishing to apply to make changes.

 |Purpose of application||Application fee||Provision the application is made under|